mhm930/Tracknet_modified/README.md

 ## How to train a new TrackNet II' weight?
-1. Create heatmap as Ground Truth, and save heatmap as JPG file Code be save in Ground_Truth_Generator.py, you may need to change the folder path in python code
+1. Create heatmap as Ground Truth, and save heatmap as JPG file Code be save in TrackNet_Python.ipynb (first part), you may need to change the folder path in python code
-2. The training file name and testing file name of TrackNet must be output as csv file Code be save in TrackNet_Python.ipynb (third part, fourth part amd fifth part), you also need to change the folder path in code
+2. The training file name and testing file name of TrackNet must be output as csv file Code be save in TrackNet_Python.ipynb (third part, fourth part and fifth part), you also need to change the folder path in code
 3. Copy the training_model3.csv file to TrackNet_Three_Frames_Input folder
 4. After have training images and ground truth, we can start to train the TrackNet model II'
 	* Open command line